-- All composition milestones, including the final submission, should be written and submitted in our 1. traditional 4 part, 2 staff manner. - 2.
-You should write a melody on a separate staff above those used in #1.
-You need not be concerned with voice leading implications resulting from your melody.
-That is, we will not be considering your melody when looking at your voice leading. - 3.
-You MUST clearly define your dynamics, tempo, and articulation markings.
-This is a real piece of music you are writing and we are going to treat it as such. - 4.
-You may and probably should use 8va, 8vb, 15ma, 15vb abbreviations to indicate that you would like a specific passage or part played up or down one or two octaves. (you have seen me do this on my written work) - You are encouraged, but not required, to orchestrate or arrange your final submission for any ensemble you like.
-If you do so, your grade will be determined exclusively from your 4 part, 2 staff + Melody 5. staff submission.
+- All compositions should be written and submitted in our traditional 4 part, 2 staff manner.
+You should write your melody on a separate staff above those used in #1.
+You need not be concerned with voice leading implications resulting from your melody but you should craft your melody in such a way as to present the best possible voice leading you can. - You MUST clearly define your dynamics, tempo, and articulation markings.
+This is a real piece of music you are writing and we are going to treat it as such. - You may and probably should use 8va, 8vb, 15ma, 15vb abbreviations to indicate that you would like a specific passage or part played up or down one or two octaves. (you have seen me do this on my written